Chapter Seventeen II

 The moms sit around the big table.

 “We’ve been pretty intense for the last year I know it’s a little shocking since you haven’t seen us.
 Weekend visits had to stop because of Janah’s work.
 It’s just part of it.
 It’s not easy, it’s busy, full, long days.
 I monitor Janah, she monitors me.
-Yes we’ve lost some weight, that will correct itself.”
+Yes we’ve lost weight, that will correct itself.”

 Susan, “What’s she been doing that takes so much time?”